-The Community Crime Prevention Unit is conducting research projects focussed on crime prevention and community safety.
+The Community Crime Prevention Unit (CCPU) is conducting research projects focused on crime prevention and community safety.

 Perceptions of safety and social cohesion

-The CCPU has commissioned the University of Sydney to conduct research into the interface between social cohesion and perceptions of safety.
+The CCPU commissioned research by the University of Sydney to better understand Victorians’ perceptions of crime and safety.

-Surveys and focus groups will be conducted in various locations across Victoria in 2019, leading to the development of tools that accurately measure perceptions of safety and social cohesion at the neighbourhood level, as well as support policy makers in achieving better community safety outcomes.
+The large-scale research has led to the development of a survey tool which local government and organisations can use to accurately measure perceptions of safety and social cohesion at the neighbourhood level, as well as support policy makers in achieving better community safety outcomes.

 Public Safety CCTV